Jonathan Bateson: Accrington Stanley

-On 3 March 2011, Bateson joined Conference National side Altrincham on a month loan deal.
-On 1 April, his loan spell was later extended until the end of that month.
-He returned to his parent club Accrington Stanley at the end of his loan spell on 30 April 2011.
-On 23 May 2011, it was announced that Bateson would not be offered a new contract at the end of the 2010–11 season.
+On 3 March 2011, Bateson joined Conference National side Altrincham on a one-month loan deal.
+Two days later on 5 March 2011, he made his debut for the club, starting the whole game, in a 1–1 draw against Gateshead.
+On 1 April 2011, his loan spell with the club was later extended until the end of that month.
+However, he later suffered a knee injury that ruled him out for the rest of the season.
+After returning to Accrington at the end of his loan spell on 30 April 2011, the club announced on 23 May 2011 that Bateson would not be offered a new contract at the end of the 2010–11 season.